cjessett/phase-4/week-8/tuesday.md

 practice that leads to scalable UIs, but there's little error checking to ensure people follow that architecture.
-Facebook has built a framework that enshrines the Widget approaches of Day 2 and adds some nice features that lowers the typing.
+Facebook has built a framework that enshrines the Widget approaches of Day 2 and adds some nice features that reduces the amount of typing.

 As we swap our the DBC "Pre-React" (Preact?
 Tee-hee) methodology for full React, we'll continue to experience that we've seen the problems React solves and now we're just changing our syntax.

-We'll also take advantage of the Node + NPM ecosystem to get a React skeleton up and running quickly.
+We'll also take advantage of the Node + NPM ecosystem to get a React skeleton up and running quickly (Day 1).
+We'll be writing the React code in ES6 (Day 1).
+We're pulling together the first three days to make writing React as simple as possible.

 ## Tasks